akashub/Medical-FAQ-RAG/README.md

 ```

 The application will open in your web browser.
 The first run will be slow as it processes the 43,000+ documents and builds the vector database.
 Subsequent runs will be much faster.

 ---

+## 🚀 Potential Pipeline Enhancements

+The current implementation uses a solid hybrid search foundation (BM25 + Dense Retrieval).
+To further enhance its accuracy, robustness, and contextual understanding, the pipeline can be expanded with the following advanced techniques.

+### 1. Query Transformation Techniques

+The quality of retrieval is highly dependent on the quality of the user's query.
+These techniques refine the initial query to improve search results.

+* **Multi-Query Retriever:** Instead of using a single query, this approach uses an LLM to generate several variations of the user's question from different perspectives.
+For example, if the user asks, "What are the side effects of paracetamol?", the LLM might generate:
+    1. "Common adverse reactions to paracetamol"
+    2. "Long-term effects of taking acetaminophen"
+    3. "Paracetamol risks and warnings"
+    The pipeline would then retrieve documents for all three queries, creating a richer, more diverse set of results.

+* **HyDE (Hypothetical Document Embeddings):** This is a powerful zero-shot technique.
+Instead of embedding the user's (often short) query, we first ask the LLM to generate a detailed, hypothetical answer to the question.
+Then, we create an embedding of this *hypothetical document* and use it for the vector search.
+This often yields more relevant results because the embedding of a full-text document is more likely to be semantically similar to the actual documents in the knowledge base.

+### 2. Advanced Fusion and Re-Ranking

+Once we have documents from multiple sources (BM25, Dense Search, or multiple queries), we need to intelligently rank them.

+* **RAG-Fusion:** This technique builds on the Multi-Query approach.
+After retrieving documents for each generated query variant, all the results are collected.
+A re-ranking algorithm, like **Reciprocal Rank Fusion (RRF)**, is then applied to the combined set.
+This method scores documents based on their rank across the different result lists, pushing the most consistently high-ranked documents to the top.
+This ensures the final context sent to the LLM is the most relevant and comprehensive.

+### 3. Agentic Workflow with Self-Correction

+This transforms the linear pipeline into an intelligent agent that can reason about its own results and self-correct, often implemented with a framework like **LangGraph**.

+* **The Retrieve-Grade-Correct Loop:**
+    1.  **Retrieve:** Fetch documents using one of the methods above (e.g., RAG-Fusion).
+    2.  **Grade:** A new step is introduced where an LLM acts as a "grader."
+It examines the retrieved documents and answers a simple question: "Is the information in these documents relevant to the user's original question?"
+    3.  **Conditional Logic (The "Agent" part):**
+        * **If Relevant:** The documents are passed to the final LLM to generate the answer for the user.
+        * **If Not Relevant:** The agent decides the retrieval failed.
+It can then trigger a corrective action, such as using a different query transformation technique (e.g., applying HyDE if it started with Multi-Query) and **looping back to the retrieve step**.
+This cycle continues until relevant documents are found or a maximum number of attempts is reached.

+This self-correcting loop makes the system incredibly robust and resilient to ambiguous user questions or initial retrieval failures.

+---